drvinceknight/pfm/book/tools-for-mathematics/07-sequences/why/main.md

 [calculate_sequence(n) for n in range(1, 7)]
 ```

-We can in fact use a Jupyter [magic
+You can in fact use a Jupyter [magic
 command](https://ipython.readthedocs.io/en/stable/interactive/magics.html) to
 time the run time of a command.
 It is clear that recursion is slower.